 Chocolate Cups with your choice of strawberry mousse, cherry mousse or raspberry mousse.
-Or use m&m’s for a fun Valentine’s Day surprise!
+Great for gifts, dinner parties or any holiday!

 The blizzard of 2016 has just begun and I could not be more excited!
 Schools are closed, I was victorious in convincing my parents that my house is a safer place for them during the storm and the kitchen is filled with smells of pot roast, soup and my mom’s fresh bread.
 These gorgeous chocolate cups with strawberry mousse were made well in advance so now all we have to do is watch this historical snowfall and fill our bellies!